 This is the type of situation where drinking and driving laws get a little bit tricky.
 You see, assuming Stark consumed about 4 ounces of alcohol and that he weighs around 170 pounds, he did drink enough to put him over the legal limit of 0.08% BAC.

-The problem?
-15 minutes is generally not long enough for the alcohol to fully enter the blood stream and cause intoxication.
+There’s a problem with him getting a DUI in this scene: 15 minutes is generally not long enough for the alcohol to fully enter the bloodstream and cause intoxication.
 If Tony Stark were taken to a police station and given a breathalyzer after that scene though, he would almost certainly fail the breath test because between the period when he was in flight and the time the test was given, the alcohol would have had time to enter his system.
+This is known as the rising alcohol defense.

 Of course, another issue facing Tony is whether or not he could get a DUI in his suit.
 While laws will vary from state to state, in California, you can be cited for drunk driving in any moving vehicle, including a motorized wheel chair, a bike, a boat, or, presumably, power armor.
 While flying under the influence rules fall under the more strict governance of the FAA, the fact that the Iron Man suit has not yet been legally classified by the government means that the charges may not specify the type of machine he was operating -leaving him to fight DUI charges.

-Of course, even a Vista DUI lawyer will tell you that getting drunk before operating a moving vehicle -even a suit of power armor- is something you should preferably avoid.
+Of course, getting drunk before operating a moving vehicle -even a suit of power armor- is something you should preferably avoid.
 In fact, while Mr. Stark is never be formally charged with a DUI, in the Civil War Era of the comics, he suffers from a tremendous amount of guilt after almost killing an innocent civilian because he operated his suit drunk.

 Update: A few people have brought up Jarvis and argued that because he helps to control the suit, Tony couldn’t be charged with drunk driving.
-While Jarvis does, in fact, help quite a bit, Tony is still the operator of the suit, and just like claiming you can’t get a DUI because your car was on cruise control, this defense probably wouldn’t be successful.
+While Jarvis does, in fact, help quite a bit, Tony is still the operator of the suit, and just like claiming you can’t get a DUI because your car was on cruise control or autopilot, this defense probably wouldn’t be successful.

 Creative Commons Image by tangi bertin